vitaly-t/pg-monitor/README.md

 $ npm install pg-monitor
 ```

-The library has no dependency on [pg-promise], it just sets up known event handlers,
+The library has no dependency on [pg-promise], it just sets up the known event handlers,
-and will work with any version 1.x or later of [pg-promise].
+and will work with any version (1.x or later) of [pg-promise].

 # Using

-The quickest way to start is by using method `attach`:
 ```javascript
 var monitor = require("pg-monitor");